Quotations | Newspaper Articles | Special Features | Links | Search

 MARK TWAIN'S AUTOBIOGRAPHY, edited by Albert Bigelow Paine in two volumes, about 195,000 words, published by Harper's in 1924.
 This work included passages from the NORTH AMERICAN REVIEW as well as a few chapters that Paine had published in HARPER'S MAGAZINE in early 1922.

 MARK TWAIN'S OWN AUTOBIOGRAPHY: THE CHAPTERS FROM THE NORTH AMERICAN REVIEW.
 With Introduction and Notes by Michael J. Kiskis, published in 1990 by University of Wisconsin Press, reprinted the earlier NORTH AMERICAN REVIEW articles and provided a detailed comparison list of the earlier editions.
+A second edition of this work was released in 2010.

-None of the earlier editions of Twain's autobiography were illustrated and none of the previous works make note of the wide distribution the AUTOBIOGRAPHY received as it was published nationwide via Sunday newspaper supplements during Twain's lifetime.
-The following list is an attempt to document the illustrations that were used in conjunction with the Twain's autobiography.
+None of the earlier editions of Twain's autobiography were illustrated and none of the previous works make note of the wide distribution the AUTOBIOGRAPHY received as it was published nationwide via Sunday newspaper supplements during Mark Twain's lifetime.
+The following list is an attempt to document the illustrations that were used in conjunction with Mark Twain's autobiography.

 MARK TWAIN'S AUTOBIOGRAPHY with illustations appeared in SUNDAY MAGAZINE supplements beginning in October 27, 1907 and running until September 27, 1908 in the following newspapers: